Content Marketing 101: Everything You Need to Know to Get Started with a Content Marketing Campaign

 Higher conversion rate

 Do this consistently, and your conversions will go way up.
-But content marketing doesn’t just give you more opportunities for conversions, it actually increases the rate at which visitors convert, because it strengthens the credibility, authority, and trustworthiness of your brand.
+But successful content marketing strategy doesn't just give you more opportunities for conversions, it actually increases the rate at which visitors convert, because it strengthens the credibility, authority, and trustworthiness of your brand.

 SEO visibility and traffic

-So, there are a couple of search effects that come with a good content marketing strategy.
-First, as you publish more content, you’ll have more pages on your website, which is going to make your site more relevant for a wider range of search queries.I like to think of every newly published page of content as dropping another hook in the water.
-The more you have, the more opportunities for “bites” you have from search engines!
-But if the page is the hook, then the bait is the quality of the content itself; and without good bait, you won’t catch any keepers.
-So don’t try to publish content with the mindset of only getting as many hooks in the water as you can – the better the bait, or quality of that content, the better the catch will be.
+I like to think of every newly published page of content as dropping another hook in the water.
+The more you have, the more opportunities for "bites" you have from search engines!
+But if the page is the hook, then the bait is the quality of the content itself, and without good bait, you won't catch any keepers.
+So don't try to publish content with the mindset of only getting as many hooks in the water as you can – the better the bait or quality of that content, the better the catch will be.

-The other main SEO benefit is the inbound links and brand mentions, which can be linked or unlinked, that result from content marketing.
+The other main SEO benefits are the inbound links and brand mentions, which can be linked or unlinked, that result from content marketing.
 Much of your content marketing is going to happen off-site, which I call off-site content marketing, so that presents this opportunity for you to link back to your own domain.
 Even unlinked mentions of your brand name are thought to have an impact on SEO.

 Referral traffic